Sinchula Trek |Sinchula Trekking Expedition | Sinchula Trekking Adventure| Sinchula Trekking Route|

 This Sinchula Trek is from Thimphu (The current capital of Bhutan) to Punakha (The ancient capital of Bhutan).
 It is a short four-day trek crossing the Sinchula Pass that separates the two important valleys of Western Bhutan.
 There is a fair amount of interaction with the villages and the people at the beginning and at the end of the trek.
 In the olden times, this route was used by the lords, the monk body to move back and forth from Punakha to Thimphu and by the local villagers of Kabjisa.
 The people of Kabjisa keep two houses, one in Thimphu for the summers and the other in Punakha for the winters.
-Now days, the villagers seldom use this route but choose to travel by bus.
+Nowadays, the villagers seldom use this route but choose to travel by bus.

 Day 01.
-Arrive to Paro – Transfer to Thimphu.
+Arrive to Paro – Transfer to Thimphu

 The flight into Paro on our national carrier, Druk Air, is a befitting introduction to the spectacular beauty of our country.
 In clear weather, magnificent views of the world’s highest peaks like Gangkar Puensum, give way to the lush green Paro valley as you land.
 Your Bhutanese escort from Authentic Bhutan Tours- For Your Bhutan Experience! will warmly welcome & greet you on arrival, and then to Thimphu, the capital city of Bhutan.

-The drive will take about 1 hour and 30 minutes along a river valley, past small villages and traditional farmhouses, through peaceful countryside.
+On reaching Thimphu, we will do a short hike, from Kuensel Phodrang to Depsi (South of Thimphu).
+Before we start the hike, we will visit the Tallest Buddha Statue in the world.
+Then we will start the hike.
+The hiking is more or less very easy and a plain walk through the forest of Pine, Rhododendron and Oak trees.
 The hike will take about 1-hour 30 mins.
 We can see Thimphu city, Thimphu River (Wangchhu) and other adjacent towns through this hike.
 We can also take some fluttering prayer flags (Lungta) and hang them between two to three trees that will bring fortune, happiness and good health to every one in this world including your enemy.

 Day 02.
 Thimphu stay

-Sightseeing in Thimphu, visit to Memorial Chhorten, built in 1974 in the memory of third king late Jigme Dorji Wangchuk, and the temple inside gives good examples of tantric Buddhist and its philosophy.
-Mothithang minizoo to see the National Animal of Bhutan (Takin), Zulikha Nunnery, the Thangtong Dewachen nunnery was founded in 1976 by Rikey Jadrel and today it houses the sixty nuns engaged in Buddhist study and practices.
+Sightseeing in Thimphu, visit to Memorial Chhorten, built in 1974 in the memory of third king late Jigme Dorji Wangchuk, and the temple inside gives good examples of tantric Buddhism and its philosophy.
+Mothithang minizoo to see the National Animal of Bhutan (Takin), Zulikha Nunnery, the Thangtong Dewachen nunnery was founded in 1976 by Riley Jadrel and today it houses the sixty nuns engaged in Buddhist study and practices.
 Folk Heritage Museum, this Folk Heritage Museum is a showcase, the 19-century farmhouse and the living style of the Bhutanese family.
 National Library, the National Library was established in 1967 to preserve many ancient Dzongkha and Tibetan texts.
 Lunch in Thimphu town.

-After lunch, visit Paper Factory, were Bhutanese Traditional Papers & paper products are made.
+After lunch, visit Paper Factory, where Bhutanese Traditional Papers & paper products are made.
 Weaving Center produces hand-woven textiles on site and has a selection of cloth and ready-made garments for sale.
 This is one of the few places where you can watch weavers at work, and then Authentic Bhutanese handicrafts.

-Evening we will visit Bhutanese Farm House for dinner and Traditional Hot Stone bath.
-Over night stay at Thimphu Hotel or we can organize even in Bhutanese Farm House.
+In the evening we will visit Bhutanese Farm House for dinner and Traditional Hot Stone bath.
+Overnight stay at Thimphu Hotel or we can even organize in Bhutanese Farm House.

 Day 03.
 Thimphu- Chamina – Dopshing Pang (Trek Start)

 Drive north up the valley towards Dechencholing Palace, following the Thimphu Chhu, crossing the bridge after the army camp and before a beautiful monastery.
 Follow the unsealed road just above Chamina village.
 The trek starts here.
 From this point, if the weather is clear, you can see Phajoding monastery, which is located just above Thimphu.
 After 2 km, you can see Thinleygang village, Talo Monastery and the motor highway towards the ancient capital of Bhutan, Punakha.
-The trek from the pass is more or less downhill until you reach the campsite.

 Day 04.
 Dopshing Pang – Chorten Ningpo

-The second day of our trek is also down hill through worn trails that are deep that it is almost like going through tunnels at some points.
+The second day of our trek is also down hill through worn trails that are so deep that it is almost like going through tunnels at some points.
 However, this is a perfect day to encounter many lower altitude Rhododendrons and young oaks.
 One can encounter plenty of birds too.
 Some of the common birds seen around here are: Grey Backed Shrike, Yellow Billed Blue Magpie, Eurasian Jay, Black Drongo, Common Myna and Green backed Tit and many more.
 We also walk through a series of cattle grazing grounds but will encounter cattle herders only in summer when they are moving higher after the plantations.

 Cross a bridge over the Kabji Chhu (River) and we walk parallel through the villages of Dophukha.
 People in this village are wealthy and have very fertile farmlands.
 Their main source of income is from selling the red rice during the weekend markets in Punakha.
 Another 45 minutes hike from here will take us to our campgrounds near Chorten Nyebu (Meaning the Old Chorten – Stupa).

 Day 05.
 Chorten Ningpo – Punakha

 After breakfast, explore the Chorten Nyebu temple.
 This temple as the name implies is the oldest temple in the region.
 It is about 350 years old.
 The main statue in the temple is the future Buddha.
 The sacredness is considered similar to that of the Jow statue in the Lhasa Jokhang in Tibet.
 On the 10th Day of the eight month of the Bhutanese calendar, the locals and many more from the lower valleys gather here to undergo a Tsechu – prayer ceremony in the honor of the Buddha and the Guru Rimpochey.
 After visiting the temple, we will bid farewell to our trekking staff and then drive to Punakha.

-On reaching Punakha, visit to Punakha Dzong, the most beautiful dzong in Bhutan.
+On reaching Punakha, visit Punakha Dzong, the most beautiful dzong in Bhutan.
 Then lunch will be served at Punakha.

 Day 06.
-Punakha – Paro.
+Punakha – Paro

 Day 07.
-Paro Stay.
+Paro Stay

 On our way back, drive to the village of Drukgyel and visit the ruins of Drukgyel Dzong, built in 1649 to commemorate the victory over Tibetan invasion and Kyichu Lhakhang, it is one of the two most sacred and the oldest temples in Bhutan, built in 7th century by Tibetan king Songtsen Gampo (the 33rd Tibetan king, who is also the manifestation of avoloketeshivara, commonly known to Bhutanese as Chenrize).
-Evening at leisure, dinner and over night stay at Paro Hotel

 Day 08.
-Paro – Paro International Airport.
+Paro – Paro International Airport

 After our breakfast, we will drive to Paro International Airport for your onward flight.
 Our guide and driver will bid you farewell here at the airport.
 We wish you a very safe and pleasant flight for your onward destinations.